fbgencer/fbgc/README.md

 ## Run

-$$f_{b}^{g}c$$ allows you to define multiple types of entries.
+![fbgc] allows you to define multiple types of entries.
 Such as integers, doubles, strings, tuples and matrices.
 You don't need to specify as in the case of dynamically typed languages.

 ```python
 	:> This is a line comment